-8.1 Almost all personal data breaches occur as a result of human error.
-Whenever a personal data breach is suspected, or actually occurs, staff members involved in the breach must consider the cause of the breach and put in place actions to prevent a recurrence.
+9.1 Almost all personal data breaches occur as a result of human error.
+Whenever a data breach is suspected, or actually occurs, staff members involved in the breach must consider the cause of the breach and put in place actions to prevent a recurrence.
 These actions could include (but are not limited to) more vigilance when selecting email addresses, better access controls, multi factor authentication, or putting personal data in an encrypted attachment to an email rather than in the email itself.
 Staff must also ensure that they have completed the online Information Governance training within the last two years, and refresh that training at least every two years.
 It is important that lessons are learnt from any data breach and acted upon to prevent any further similar incidents.

-9. Further Information
+10. Further Information

-For further information on this policy, please contact the University's Data Protection Officer (Samantha.hill@port.ac.uk) or the Information Security Architect (Robbie.walker@port.ac.uk)
+For further information on this policy, please contact the University's Data Protection Officer (data-protection@port.ac.uk) or the Head of Cyber & Information Security